-There are a number of pharmacies near the hospital, and the hospital itself maintains a branch pharmacy that is open until midnight every day of the week at Solsiden, at Beddingen 4 (map), in downtown Trondheim.
+There are a number of pharmacies in Trondheim, and St. Olavs hospital maintains a branch pharmacy that is open until midnight every day of the week at Solsiden, at Beddingen 4 (map), in downtown Trondheim.

 Doctors can write two types of prescriptions; one, on blue paper, is a medication that you must have to treat a health problem.
 These types of prescriptions are covered by the health insurance scheme, and so you as the patient pay only a nominal cost for the drug.
 Prescriptions written on white paper, for medicine that is not medically necessary, can also be filled at the pharmacy, but the patient bears the full cost of the drug.